jadecobra/python_tdd_exercises/source/How I setup a Test Driven Development Environment.rst

 -------------------

 * Create a list of Exceptions encountered as we go through our journey, to keep track of the cause and solutions we come up with.
-This will help us become better programmers.
+This will help us become more familiar with python's exceptions.
 Add :doc:`AssertionError` to the list

   .. code-block:: python
     :linenos: